Erin Field is on your side if you have been charged with threatening in the state of Connecticut.

 Penalties for Threatening in Connecticut

-In a second degree threatening case, I can argue whether the alleged threats were serious, and whether a reasonable person would take them seriously enough to be threatened.
+In a second degree threatening case, we can argue whether the alleged threats were serious, and whether a reasonable person would take them seriously enough to be threatened.

 To defend a first degree threatening charge may involve a motion to suppress or other due process or Constitutional issues and protections.